Jamia Ahmadiyya: Degree and curriculum

-Mufti Silsila

-The current Mufti Silsila (International Mufti of the Ahmadiyya Muslim Community), Maulana Mubashir Ahmad Kahlon is a graduate of Jamia Ahmadiyya.
-He is the Head of the Dar al-Ifta' (House of Fatwas) in Rabwah, Pakistan.
-He appears on many different programmes on Muslim Television Ahmadiyya International for example Fiqhi Masa'il (a programme regarding matters of Islamic jurisprudence or fiqh) and Rah-e-Huda (a programme presenting beliefs of the Ahmadiyya Muslim Community and refuting allegations raised against it).

 International campuses

 Jamia Ahmadiyya Qadian, India

 Jamia Ahmadiyya Qadian formerly known as Madrassa Ahmadiyya was established in the year 1905.
 This was the first Jamia Ahmadiyya established by the Ahmadiyya Muslim Community and was founded by the founder of Ahmadiyya Muslim community Mirza Ghulam Ahmad.
 It is still functional and producing missionaries who serve mostly in India, and Middle East.

 Jamia Ahmadiyya Rabwah, Pakistan

 After the migration from India to Pakistan, a new headquarters were established in Rabwah, Pakistan.
 A new Jamia Ahmadiyya was established to fulfill the needs of the Community.